-How long to sails actually last, on average?
 This is one question many boat owners, and buyers of second-hand yachts, will probably ask themselves frequently.
 And is there a simple answer?
 Unfortunately, not quite.

-This depends very much on the amount and type of sailing that the sails are used for.
+How long a sail lasts depends very much on the amount and type of sailing that the sails are used for.
 And on the original quality.
 Modern sail cloths are made to last, not indefinitely but certainly quite long, but different types of fabrics also differ in their resistance against, for example, UV influence or physical damage due to excessive flapping.

 However, to keep matters simple, let us stay here with modern, good quality Dacron.
 In other words, the white sails most commonly seen on cruising boats and yachts of average size.